mlc-ai/mlc-llm/docs/deploy/cli.rst

 CLI and C++ API
 ===============

 MLCChat CLI is the command line tool to run MLC-compiled LLMs out of the box.
-You may install it from the prebuilt package we provide, or compile it from source.
+You may install it from the prebuilt package we provide, or compile it from the source.

 .. contents:: Table of Contents
   :local: